EOSC-synergy/FAIR_eva/docs/index.md

 [![GitHub license](https://img.shields.io/github/license/indigo-dc/DEEPaaS.svg)](https://github.com/indigo-dc/DEEPaaS/blob/master/LICENSE)
 [![Python versions](https://img.shields.io/pypi/pyversions/deepaas.svg)](https://pypi.python.org/pypi/deepaas)

-FAIR evaluator has been developed to check the FAIRness level of digital objects from different repositories or data portals.
+FAIR EVA: Evaluator, Validator & Advisor has been developed to check the FAIRness level of digital objects from different repositories or data portals.
 It requires the object identifier (preferably persistent and unique identifier) and the repository to check.
 It also provides a generic and agnostic way to check digital objects.

 ## Description

-FAIR evaluator is a service that runs over the web.
-IT can be deployed as a stand-alone application or in a docker container.
+FAIR EVA is a service that runs on the web.
+It can be deployed as a stand-alone application or in a docker container.
 It implements different web services: the API that manages the evaluation and the web interface to facilitate accessing and user-friendliness.

 ## Goals